purescript/package-sets/docs/working.md

 ## Package set maintenance

-If you would like to help maintain Spacchetti, please get in touch with Justin via Twitter: <https://twitter.com/jusrin00>
+If you would like to help maintain Package-Sets, please get in touch with Justin via Twitter: <https://twitter.com/jusrin00>